Akash420-oss/Project-Monalisa/README.md

   ```sh
   yay -S project-monalisa
   ```
-  * Or you can directly check it out from AUR(Arch User Repository)👉 https://aur.archlinux.org/packages/project-monalisa
+  * Or you can directly check it out from AUR(Arch User Repository): https://aur.archlinux.org/packages/project-monalisa
 ### Installation
 1. Clone the repo
    ```sh